Property owners and managers are showing increasing interest in dealing with asbestos within their property structures.

 In April 2018, regulations came into effect, requiring non-residential and rented residential property owners to have an asbestos management plan in place for every property.

-Inquiries to know more, rather than complaints from property owners, has been the common response, since the regulation came into effect
+Enquiries to know more, rather than complaints from property owners, has been the common response, since the regulation came into effect

 At least according to one major licensed removal company, Chemcare.